open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-first-steps.md

 1. [Vagrant Tutorial](vi-vagrant.md)
   **Vagrant** is an open-source software product for building and maintaining portable virtual software development environments.
 In this section, you will learn about how to interact with Vagrant through the command-line interface.

+* **Summary of Step 1:**
+    * By the end of this step, you should know how to set up your planet community on the command line/terminal, creating your planet learning account and learning about the different commands that will be used on the terminal for working with vagrant.

 ## Step 2 - Planet and Docker

 Follow the instructions on the [Docker Tutorial page](vi-docker-tutorial.md). **Docker** is a computer program that performs operating-system-level virtualization also known as containerization.
 In this section, you will learn the basics of interacting with Docker and Docker Compose through the command-line interface and basic commands for maintaining your Planet installation.

+* **Summary of Step 2:**
+    * In this step, you learn the different functionalities of Docker and how you can use it to manually install Planet and also the various commands that are a part of Docker.

 ## Step 3 - Markdown and Fork Tutorial